ros2/ros_core_documentation/doc/source/rclcpp_cpp_client_library_overview.rst

 Publishing with a ``Publisher``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In |rclcpp| publishing is achieved by creating a :cpp:class:`rclcpp::Publisher` class and calling :cpp:member:`rclcpp::Publisher::publish` with a Message as the first parameter.
+In |rclcpp| publishing is achieved by creating an :cpp:class:`rclcpp::Publisher` object and calling :cpp:member:`rclcpp::Publisher::publish` with a Message as the first parameter.

 .. todo:: link to complete API docs for Publishers.

-Creating a :cpp:class:`rclcpp::Publisher` is done using the node and by providing a topic name, topic type, and, at a minimum, the publishing queue depth.
+Creating an :cpp:class:`rclcpp::Publisher` is done using the node and by providing a topic name, topic type, and, at a minimum, the publishing queue depth.
 The topic type is conveyed as a template argument to the :cpp:member:`rclcpp::Node::advertise` method, for example::

     #include <rclcpp/rclcpp.hpp>